WHAT IS TREATMENT?

 What makes for a good treatment?

 Many different treatments have been described.
 Broadly they divide into 'talking therapies' and 'prescription therapies'.
 Some treatments depend upon their environment, residential rehabilitation for example.
 Some treatments depend on physical contact with a therapist, acupuncture or massage for example.
 Most treatments can be accessed face to face with a therapist or online with or without therapist - it is a matter of preference.
-Prescribing therapies usually can be helpful and normally strengthen, rather than replace, talking therapies.
+Prescribing therapies can be helpful and normally strengthen, rather than replace, talking therapies - these treatments only work for as long as medication is prescribed.

 Apparently dissimilar talking therapies often turn out to have crucial ingredients in common.
 Importantly, the ingredients that are most effective are well known: